openregister/specification/content/introduction.md

 Back in 2015 a team at [GDS](https://www.gov.uk/government/organisations/government-digital-service) started exploring how to improve digital registers.
-A few blog posts from then can help provide some background for where is this specification coming from.
+A few blog posts from then can help provide some background for where is this specification comes from.

 * [Building on the steel thread](https://gds.blog.gov.uk/2015/07/24/building-on-the-steel-thread/).
 * [Registers: authoritative lists you can trust](https://gds.blog.gov.uk/2015/09/01/registers-authoritative-lists-you-can-trust/).